AdguardTeam/FilterListManager/crates/filter-list-manager/README.md

 // Retrieves a list of FilterListRulesRaw by IDs.
 // This method acts in the same way as the `IN` database operator.
 Only found entities will be returned flm.get_filter_rules_as_strings(ids /* Vec<FilterId> */);

+// Reads the rule list for a specific filter in chunks, applying exceptions from the disabled_rules list on the fly.
+// The default size of the read buffer is 1 megabyte.
+But this size can be exceeded if a longer string appears in the list of filter rules.
+// The main purpose of this method is to reduce RAM consumption when reading large size filters. flm.save_rules_to_file_blob(id /* FilterId */, file_path: /* String or AsRef<Path> */);
 ```

 #### Example references